-We spend the first 5 days of the Challenge thinking about and working toward making a space where our writing practice feels good.
+We spend the first 5 days of the Challenge thinking about making a space where our writing practice feels good.

 Thanks for hanging out with me today!
 Join me next week for the next post in this series about developing a Writing Practice.
 The next piece we’ll talk about is all about rhythm and routine, so get your tap shoes ready (ba-dum pshhhh).

 Want to read more?
 Check out these recent articles.